 You can choose your level of involvement.
 Play or swim occasionally just for fun, enter a tournament for an individual sport, join one of the 40 Sports Clubs, or participate on a team in one of the four leagues-residence hall, fraternity-sorority, co-rec, or independent.
 An Intramural Schedule of Events is distributed each semester to living units or may be picked up at any IM office.

 Available Sports for Organized Competition

 Teams:

-touch football badminton team tennis soccer softball golf indoor soccer volleyball ultimate frisbee 3-on-3 basketball basketball table tennis swimming ice hockey innertube waterpolo floor hockey track wallyball sand volleyball wrestling tennis swimming golf table tennis weightlifting basketball free throw badminton track
+touch football

+badminton

+team tennis

+soccer

+softball

+golf

+indoor soccer

+volleyball

+3-on-3 basketball

+basketball

+table tennis

+swimming

+ice hockey

+innertube

+waterpolo

+floor hockey

+track

+wallyball

+sand volleyball

 Individual: